brianom95/brianom95.github.io/_posts/2014-08-04-board-games.md

     <img width="400" src="/images/games5.webp">
 </p>

 Playing on a large map, you take turns to add railroads between cities.
-Expanding your train lines to both earn points and to join your city combinations that no one else knows.
+Expanding your train lines to both earn points, and to join your city combinations that no one else knows.

 A uniquely clever game that's always fun.
 There's a nice puzzle aspect which I enjoy and it's not difficult to pick up.
 If I had to fault it the games can be repetitive, but that's probably just how much we've played it.